-Transect M3 is unique, as the hydrologic conditions in the marl prairie portion of the transect differ between eastern and western marl prairies.
-Across all the sampling events, water condition was wetter in the eastern prairies than the western prairies.
+Transects M3 and M4 are unique, as the hydrologic conditions in the marl prairie portion of these two transects differ between eastern and western marl prairies.
+On the Transect 3, when average over all the sampling events, water condition was wetter in the eastern prairies than the western prairies.
 However, in the prairies on both sides of the slough, it was much drier during E2 than E1.

-In contrast, an increasing trend in both four-year average hydroperiod and mean annual water depth was observed during the next two sampling events, E3 and E4 (Figure 3, 4).
-On the both sides of the slough, the four-year average hydroperiod showed its highest value during the last sampling year 2016 (Figure 3), but mean annual water depth was highest in 2016 only in eastern sites (Figure 4).
+In contrast, an increasing trend in both four-year average hydroperiod and mean annual water depth was observed during the next two sampling events, E3 and E4 (Figure 3b, 4b).
+On the both sides of the slough, the four-year average hydroperiod showed its highest value during the last sampling year 2016 (Figure 3b), but mean annual water depth was highest in 2016 only in eastern sites (Figure 4b).
 It was important to note that, at the western prairie sites, despite unusually high water conditions in spring of 2016, the four-year mean annual water depth associated with the 2016 sampling was still significantly lower than during 2007 (E1) sampling.
-In 2006, the four-year average hydroperiod in eastern and western prairies were $260 \pm 41$ days and $224 \pm 59$ days, respectively.
+In 2016, the four-year average hydroperiod in eastern and western prairies were $260 \pm 41$ days and $224 \pm 59$ days, respectively.
 Likewise, the mean annual water depths were $9.3 \pm 13.3$ cm and $1.9 \pm 10.4$ cm, respectively.